Mamena2020/zomie-app/README.md

-Online meeting app like google meet, build with flutter for all platforms. this app uses webrtc for media streaming, and io sockets for signaling & messaging. the server running in nodejs. each client will have 2 active peer 1 for broadcasting & 1 for consumer for all user in the room. for server using star topology & SFU(Selective Forwarding Unit) method for routing.
+Online meeting app like google meet, build with flutter for all platforms. this app uses webrtc for media streaming, and io sockets for signaling & messaging.
+<a href="https://github.com/Mamena2020/zomie-server"> Server<a> running in nodejs. each client will have 2 active peer 1 for broadcasting &
+1 for consumer for all user in the room. for server using star topology & SFU(Selective Forwarding Unit) method for routing.